SpeagleYao/Academic-Homepage/content/home/research.md

       * Evaluate the system in a visual question answering scenario and demonstrate its effectiveness

-      * Ready to submit a paper to VLDB2021 as the fourth author
+      * Ready to submit the paper to VLDB2021 as the fourth author

 # item:
 # - certificate_url: ''